-Today we’re happy to be showcasing another fan based project called Metroid: Encounter at Ceres Colony.
-It’s a parody fan movie put together by a group of friends prior to the events of Samus Aran’s adventure in Super Metroid where she takes the baby Metroid to the Ceres space station.
+We are highlighting a great project called Metroid: Encounter at Ceres Colony.
+It’s a parody fan movie put together by a group of friends prior to the events of Samus Aran’s adventure in Super Metroid where she takes the baby Metroid to Ceres Space Station.
 We talk with various members of the cast in further detail to get their thoughts on their project.

 Interview features the following cast members and their roles: